EvilFlowersCatalog/elvira-portal/README.md

 - **_ELVIRA_BASE_URL_** - Where the FE (Frontend) fetches all its data from the server.
 - **_ELVIRA_CATALOG_ID_** - The magical ID where all the data resides.
 Each catalog ID corresponds to a different department at the STU Faculty, housing its unique data.
 - **ELVIRA_THEME** - The naming convention corresponds to each STU Faculty, leading you to their respective logo collections and uniqe colors.
+Additionally, 'ku' - Katolická univerzita Ružomberok.
 - **ELVIRA_UMAMI_SERVER** - The url for server where you're handling analytics
 - **ELVIRA_UMAMI_WEBSITE** - ID of website where those analytics should remain